 The willingness of a group or church relates to its attitude.
 If a group or church is willing, then it has the confidence, commitment and motivation to accomplish a specific job or activity.
 A leader who provides support and encouragement to a group or church is demonstrating ”maintenance” or “relationship” behaviour.

 Being able (or having ability) means that the group or church has the knowledge, skill and experience to accomplish a particular task.
 When a leader explains what each member is to do, as well as when, where, and how tasks are to be accomplished, he or she is demonstrating task-oriented behaviour.

 According to Situational Leadership, the appropriate style depends on the combinations of “willingness and ability” in a group or church.
 In general, the more willing and able the group or church, the less directive or task-oriented should be the leader.
-The four different styles and most appropriate situation for each are described below.
+The four different styles and the most appropriate situations for each are described below.

 The Four Situational Leadership Styles